Raphael-Boichot/High-def-psychrometric-chart/README.md

 # High definition psychrometric chart
 A high definition psychrometric chart for teaching humidification operations without the pain.
 The chart was freely adapted from a working document of a French company defunct in 1970, so I guess the data are in the public domain now.
 The original that I still own in something close to A1 format is a real piece of art drawn by hand.
-It deserved a digitalization.
+It deserved a digitalization, here it is.

 I used it as student in chemical engineering around 1999 and use it for teaching the same since 2007.
 This is by far the most comprenhensive version I've ever found, it contains some uncommon features:
 - The iso-enthalpy lines and the wet bulb temperature are drawn separately, which is very uncommon as both are generally confused;